Primary Resource Development

 If left unchecked, the United States’ over-dependence on foreign critical battery mineral supply chains will lead to severe economic and national security problems and unintended consequences.

 ABTC has been designing and optimizing our internally developed sustainable lithium extraction process for the manufacturing of battery cathode grade lithium hydroxide from Nevada-based sedimentary claystone primary resources.
-We currently are in the final stages of our lithium exploration program for our Tonopah Flats Lithium Exploration Project and have identified significant lithium mineralization covering a large portion of the project area.
+We have identified significant lithium mineralization covering a large portion of our Tonopah Flats Lithium Exploration Project area.

 First-of-Kind Primary Extraction Technology

 Our primary resource development efforts are currently being scaled up to a multi-ton per day field demonstration system through the support of a grant from the U.S. Department of Energy’s Advanced Manufacturing Office Critical Materials Innovation program.

 Once built, the site will utilize our in-house developed primary extraction process including selective leaching, targeted purification, and electro-chemical production of battery grade lithium hydroxide monohydrate from this unique domestic claystone resource.
 This first-of-kind ABTC technology has proven in laboratory testing to significantly reduce chemical reagent consumption and environmental impact.

 Environmental and Social Benefits of Domestic Supply